 - Teleconference: this is the most suitable option for providing information to a third party, such as a school counsellor or psychologist.
 This is also recommended for when you and/or your child have moved away.

 - Clinical meeting: the child, parent or guardian and psychologist meet to read the material and, if necessary, discuss what has been written.

 - In very rare cases, a copy of the material.

 Please note that the file and its content is the property of Quirky Kid, not the client.

 Access by courts

-However, in conjunction with the provision of the subpoenaed material the psychologist may make a written request of the court to withhold some or all of the confidential material from access by the court if it is highly sensitive information and has no bearing on the case.
-Such a request will be heard by the court, usually on the day the material is due to be submitted.
-The principle here is the protection of the patient/client or a third party from harm or unwarranted intrusion.
+However, in conjunction with the provision of the subpoenaed material, the psychologist may make a written request of the court to withhold some or all of the confidential material from access by the court if it is highly sensitive information and has no bearing on the case.
+Such a request will usually be heard by the court on the day the material is due to be submitted.
+The principle here is the protection of the client or a third party from harm or unwarranted intrusion.